Simple Tips for Setting Effective Screen Time Limits

 When allowing children to suffer…

-When a child “suffers” because she can’t watch the show she wants, allowing her to endure this experience can help her develop her resiliency muscles.
-She learns that she can survive the ups and downs of life, as well as the decision of what to do with her time when there are no screens to watch.
-The support parents can offer is to validate her feelings, but avoid solving the ultimate problem of what to do instead.
+When a child “suffers” because they can’t use their iPad, it helps them develop resiliency and problem solving skills.
+They learns they can survive the ups and downs of life, as well as the decision of what to do with their time when there are no screens to watch.
+The support parents can offer is to validate their feelings, but avoid solving the ultimate problem of what to do instead.

 Say, “I can see this is very upsetting to you.
 It can be disappointing when we don’t get what we want.”